Tanja Kral, PhD

 tel: (215) 573-7512

 Dr. Kral earned her M.S.
 (2001) and Ph.D.
 (2003) in Nutritional Sciences from The Pennsylvania State University.
 Before joining the faculty at Penn in 2007, Dr. Kral completed two post-doctoral fellowships at Drexel University and the University of Pennsylvania with focus on adult and pediatric obesity.
-Dr. Kral is a faculty member of the Biobehavioral Research Center (BRC) in the School of Nursing and the Center for Health Behavior Research (CHBR) and the Center for Weight and Eating Disorders (CWED) in the Penn Perelman School of Medicine.
+Dr. Kral is a faculty member of the Biobehavioral Research Center (BRC) and the Pennsylvania Center for Autism and Developmental Disabilities Research and Epidemiology (PA CADDRE) in the School of Nursing and the Center for Public Health Initiatives (CPHI), Center for Health Incentives and Behavioral Economics (CHIBE) at the Leonard Davis Institute (LDI) of Health Economics, and the Center for Weight and Eating Disorders (CWED) in the Penn Perelman School of Medicine.

-Dr. Kral co-teaches “Obesity and Society” (NURS 313/513), an elective course in the Nutrition Minor program.
+Dr. Kral teaches “Obesity and Society” (NURS 313/513), an elective course in the Nutrition Minor program.
 This course provides students with an overview of behavioral, genetic, and environmental influences on eating and weight regulation and their implications for the prevention and treatment of obesity.
 Dr. Kral also provides students with hands-on research experience in the experimental study of human eating behavior in the laboratory.
 “We want students to understand that applied nutrition science is an exciting and emerging field of study, which has important practical implications for reducing disease risk and improving human health.”
+Dr. Kral has also co-taught “Advanced Nutrition and Metabolism” (NURS 517) and “Current Topics in Nutrition” (NURS 521) in the Nutrition Minor program.

 Currently Funded Grants